 The undersigned hereby certifies that the contents and the sending of this Information Circular to the Company's shareholders have been approved by the board of directors.
-The foregoing contains no untrue statement of material fact and does not omit to state a material fact that is required to be stated or that is necessary to make a statement not misleading in light of the circumstances in which it was made.

-DATED at Vancouver, British Columbia, as of July 26, 2017.
+DATED at Vancouver, British Columbia, as of May 14, 2019.

 ON BEHALF OF THE BOARD OF ARGENTINA LITHIUM & ENERGY CORP.